justjavac/dvm/README.md

 Options:

   -v, --version      output the version number
+  -d, --debug        Print verbose infos for debug
   -h, --help         output usage information

 Commands:

-  arch               Show if deno is running in 32 or 64 bit mode. list               List all installed versions install <version>  Install deno <version>
+  arch               Show if deno is running in 32 or 64 bit mode list               List all installed versions install <version>  Install deno <version>
-  use [version]      Switch to use the specified version.
+  use [version]      Switch to use the specified version
 ```

 ### Verify installation